Last Updated on December 17, 2025 by Hannah Stephenson

 6. Chapman’s Peak Scenic Drive

-Chapman’s Peak Scenic Drive is known for its natural beauty.
-There are plenty of places to pull over and snap photos along this 9-kilometre (5.6-mile) long road, which winds along the rocky red cliffs of Chapman’s Peak.
+Chapman’s Peak Scenic Drive is known for its natural beauty, so it’s an amazing Instagram hotspot.
+There are plenty of places to pull over and snap photos, so you’re bound to get some great spots.

 There are 114 curves along this road, so even though it’s not that long, it takes at least 25 minutes to drive (unless you’re a speed demon).
 But I would definitely allow longer if you’re a keen photographer, because there are ample opportunities to capture lots of dramatic coastal shots.

-The toll fee for this road is R61 but I promise you, it’s worth every cent!
+The toll fee for this road is R66 but I promise you, it’s worth every cent!
 I would recommend bringing cash because the card machine can take a while.

 7. Boulders Beach